zongruxie4/godev/docs/issues/API_DECOUPLED.md

 **Objective**: Create a fully decoupled interface for DevTUI to enable clean testing and zero UI dependencies in consumer applications like `tinywasm`.

 **Problem**: Current architecture tightly couples `tinywasm` with DevTUI.
-GOLITE imports DevTUI directly, making tests expensive (too many tokens for LLMs), difficult to maintain, and polluted with unnecessary UI implementation details.
+TINYWASM imports DevTUI directly, making tests expensive (too many tokens for LLMs), difficult to maintain, and polluted with unnecessary UI implementation details.

 **Solution**:
 1. Single universal registration method `AddHandler(handler any, timeout time.Duration, color string)` with internal type casting
-2. **CRITICAL**: GOLITE must NOT import DevTUI at all - UI passed as interface parameter in `Start()`
+2. **CRITICAL**: TINYWASM must NOT import DevTUI at all - UI passed as interface parameter in `Start()`
-3. All UI interaction through minimal interfaces defined in GOLITE
+3. All UI interaction through minimal interfaces defined in TINYWASM
 4. DevTUI initialization ONLY in `main.go`

 ---

 ## Core Design Principles

-1. **Zero UI Imports in GOLITE**: GOLITE package NEVER imports DevTUI
+1. **Zero UI Imports in TINYWASM**: TINYWASM package NEVER imports DevTUI
 2. **UI as Parameter**: UI instance passed to `Start()` from `main.go`
 3. **Single Entry Point**: ONE method `AddHandler()` for ALL handler types
 4. **No Return Value**: `AddHandler()` returns nothing - enforces true decoupling